Matt Zbrog

-In 2021, the number of cyberattacks rose by over 15 percent, costing businesses $6.9 billion dollars.
+In 2023, there were 2,365 cyberattacks with 343 million victims.
+2023 saw a 72 percent increase in data breaches since 2021.
+A data breach costs $4.45 million on average.
 Just as worryingly, only half of US businesses surveyed in the same year had a cybersecurity plan in place.
-Experts forecast that the number of cyber-attacks will continue to rise in the coming years, growing in scale, complexity, and severity; the need for expertly-trained cybersecurity professionals will grow in parallel.
+Experts forecast that the number of cyber-attacks will continue to rise in the coming years, growing in scale, complexity, and severity; the need for expertly trained cybersecurity professionals will grow in parallel.

-Compared to other high-paying professions, the educational requirements for cybersecurity professionals are cheaper and shorter in duration: many can get started in this career with only a bachelor’s degree, and advance further through cybersecurity certificates and certifications.
+Compared to other high-paying professions, the educational requirements for cybersecurity professionals are cheaper and shorter in duration: Many can start in this career with only a bachelor’s degree and advance further through cybersecurity certificates and certifications.

 Cybersecurity certificate programs are housed within traditional universities and represent the completion of a designated sequence of courses in cybersecurity.
-The specific nature of those courses, as well as the quantity, will vary from program to program.
+The specific nature of those courses and the quantity will vary from program to program.

-Certificate programs can take place at the undergraduate or graduate level: the former will likely cover cybersecurity fundamentals, while the latter will focus on a specific cybersecurity niche.
+Certificate programs can be offered at the undergraduate or graduate level.
+The former will likely cover cybersecurity fundamentals, while the latter will focus on a specific cybersecurity niche.
 Applicants can be either IT professionals looking for specialization or non-IT professionals looking to upskill in cybersecurity basics.

-Certificate programs can range in length from a few days to a few months.
-Holding a cybersecurity certificate is rarely a requirement for attaining a cybersecurity job, but it can demonstrate competency in one or more specific areas that employers value; it can also help prepare one for cybersecurity certification.
+Certificate programs can range from a few days to a few months.
+Holding a cybersecurity certificate is rarely required for a cybersecurity job, but it can demonstrate competency in one or more specific areas that employers value and help prepare one for cybersecurity certification.

 Cybersecurity certifications are offered by independent organizations outside of the traditional education system and do not require the completion of any coursework.
 Certifications are meant to assess the abilities, knowledge, and skills an applicant already has.

-To earn a professional certification, applicants will need to pass an exam or exams; as such, the certification process itself may only last a few hours, but preparation beforehand can take weeks or months.
-Those who hold certifications will also need to maintain them over time, often through earning a certain number of continuing education units (CEUs).
+To earn a professional certification, applicants must pass an exam or exams; as such, the certification process itself may only last a few hours, but preparation beforehand can take weeks or months.
+Those who hold certifications must also maintain them over time, often by earning a certain number of continuing education units (CEUs).
 Some cybersecurity certifications are considered industry standards, and it’s not uncommon for employers to request them from job applicants.

 The bottom line: Cybersecurity certificate programs are educational programs for early- to mid-career professionals to gain either fundamental or specialized cybersecurity knowledge in a structured and certified way; cybersecurity certifications are an industry-standardized, exam-based way for IT professionals to prove the cybersecurity skills they already have.

-The program consists of one required course and five electives, covering areas including network security, mobile security, and protecting web applications.
+The program consists of one required course and five electives.
+The required course includes foundations of information security.
+Electives include using cryptography correctly; writing secure code; exploiting and protecting web applications; mobile security; and network security.
 It is recommended that students in this certificate program have a bachelor of science in computer science or a background in cybersecurity.

 Harvard Extension School offers an online graduate certificate in cybersecurity for mid-career professionals.
 Students will build a robust understanding of information security systems, and how to interact with and communicate about those systems and their threats.